PLangHQ/plang/Documentation/Services.md

 - **archiver**: File compression and decompression.

 #### Services Location
-Services must be located under the `services` folder in your folder where your Start.goal and Setup.goal files are located.
+Services must be located under the `.services` folder in your folder where your Start.goal and Setup.goal files are located.

 #### Detailed Service Implementation

 ##### db Service
 You can download nuget package for the database you need support for.
 Find the package and click Download package, unzip the package (see instruction at bottom).

-The unzipped should be located in /lib/.net8.0/NameOfDll.dll, put it into `services` folder that fits you.
+The unzipped should be located in /lib/.net8.0/NameOfDll.dll, put it into  folder that fits you.

 ```plang
 - inject db, /npgsql/lib/net8.0/Npgsql.dll, global